mikemirten/ZExt/README.md

 ###Installation

-1. Copy the ZExt dir from the library dir to a your project's library dir.
+1. Copy the ZExt dir from the library dir to an your project's library dir.
-2. Add the ZExt namespace to a autoloader of a your project.
+2. Add the ZExt namespace to an autoloader of an your project.

 ## Modules